Unraveling attrition and retention: A qualitative study with rehabilitation professionals

 Relationships with managers, regulatory bodies, and unions were less common, and therefore, in the background of participants’ everyday work.
 However, it was clear from one participant how these relationships remained present in her mind.
 An OT participant with less than 10 years of experience shared her perceived relationship with her regulatory body:

-We always feel like we are working with a sword over our heads when we all agree that usually by studying occupational therapy, we want the best for others. [ ... ] So, its a lot the perception that the [professional] order gives us of ourselves and then its hard, it makes everyday life difficult.
+We always feel like we are working with a sword over our heads when we all agree that usually by studying occupational therapy, we want the best for others. [ ... ] So, it’s a lot the perception that the [professional] order gives us of ourselves and then it’s hard, it makes everyday life difficult.
 [Retention, OT3]

 These experiences underscore the diverse relationships in participants’ daily work, and the emotions that they felt in those relationships.
 Participants also described relationships that were in the background of their everyday work (e.g., regulatory bodies, unions), which were uncommon.
 However, the impact of these relationships on participants remained significant despite the low frequency of interactions with these organizations.